Lelang Commandery: Cao Wei

-In 236, under the order of Emperor Ming of Cao Wei, Sima Yi crushed the Gongsun family and annexed Liaodong, Lelang and Daifang to Wei.
+In 238, under the order of Emperor Ming of Cao Wei, Sima Yi overthrew the Gongsun family and annexed Liaodong, Lelang and Daifang to Wei.
 Sima Yi did not encourage frontier settlers to continue their livelihoods in the Chinese northeast and instead ordered households who wished to return to coastal and central China to do so, evacuating the region of Chinese settlers.
-The Jin Shu records the number of households in the Korean commanderies of Lelang and Daifeng as 8,600 households, less than a sixth of the figures given in the Hou Han Shu for Lelang (which included Daifeng).
+The Book of Jin records the number of households in the Korean commanderies of Lelang and Daifang as 8,600 households, less than a sixth of the figures given in the Book of the Later Han for Lelang (which included Daifang).
 Liaodong would be out of Chinese hands for centuries due to the lack of Chinese presence there as a result of the policies the Wei court adopted for the commanderies after the fall of the Gongsun family.

 Jin dynasty

-Lelang was then inherited by the Jin dynasty.
-Due to bitter civil wars, Jin was unable to control its holdings within the northern section of the Korean peninsula at the beginning of the 4th century and was no longer able to dispatch officials to the frontier commanderies, which were maintained by the dwindling local population of remaining Han Chinese residents.
+As the only remaining territory in Korea, Lelang was then inherited by the Jin dynasty.
+However, due to constant civil wars within China and the geographical isolation of the commandery, Jin was unable to control its holdings within the northern section of the Korean peninsula at the beginning of the 4th century and was no longer able to dispatch officials to the frontier commanderies, which were maintained by the dwindling local population of remaining Han Chinese residents.
 The Zizhi Tongjian states that Zhang Tong (張統) of Liaodong, Wang Zun (王遵) of Lelang and over one thousand households decided to break away from Jin and submit to the Xianbei warlord of Former Yan Murong Hui.
 Murong Hui relocated the remnants of the commandery to the west within Liaodong.
-Goguryeo under King Micheon annexed the former territory of Lelang in 313, ending Chinese rule over any part of the Korean peninsula.
-After Lelang's fall, some commandery residents may have fled south to the indigenous Han polities there, bringing with them their culture that spread to the southern part of the Korean peninsula.
-With the collapse of the commanderies after four centuries of Chinese rule, Goguryeo and the native polities in the south that became Baekje and Silla began to grow and develop rapidly, heavily influenced by the culture of the Four Commanderies of Han.